 Office equipment (PC, fax/printer, phone, furniture, file cabinets)

 New or used, brand or no-name, expensive or cheap?
-Be careful with your choices because the decisions you make on buying the equipment predefine your future cost of running a cafe.
+Be careful with your choices because the decisions you make while buying equipment are going to determine the cost of running a cafe.

-A couple of months before opening, you’ll be about to get your team together.
-Since that time employee payroll will add up to your startup costs.
+A couple of months before opening, you’ll start putting your team together.
+From then on, the employee payroll will add up to your startup costs.
 Interviewing and hiring people takes time.
-It’s best that you estimate the number of employees and their job roles at an early stage.
+It’s best that you estimate the number of employees you will require for each position as early as possible.

 How many people you’ll need to hire depends on the concept and size of your cafe as well as on the number of planned working hours and shifts.

-Think in advance about interviewing extra employees in case you’ll need to replace any employees for some reason.
+Think in advance about interviewing extra employees in case you need to replace any employees further down the line.

-If your cafe is small and you serve only coffee and snacks, then you can go with two front of house employees per shift.
-Your cafe can be open 8–24 hours per day and you’ll have 1–3 shifts accordingly.
+If your cafe is small and you serve only coffee and snacks, then you can make do with two front of house employees per shift.
+Your cafe can be open 8–24 hours per day and you can set the number of shifts accordingly.

 If you have a good location with 12 tables or more, then you’ll need at least three people per shift.
-Additionally, you’ll need to hire two or three more people to rotate your staff and give them days off.
-The number of cooks and other back of house employees will depend on the number and complexity of dishes on your menu.
+Additionally, you’ll need to hire two or three more people to rotate shifts among your staff and give them days off.
+The number of cooks and other back of house employees will depend on the number and the complexity of the dishes on your menu.

-Check the actual numbers for the minimum wage in your area.
+Remember to check how high minimum wage is in your area.
 You may access this data online on governmental websites like this.
-You can also use services like glassdoor.com to get stats on the average salary for every job role in your area.
+You can also use services like glassdoor.com to get stats on the average salary for each different position in your area.

-Only after you’ve been managing your cafe for a while, you’ll know how much your food costs.
+You will only be able to accurately determine how much it costs you to produce food after you’ve already been running your cafe for a while.
 In the beginning, you should get detailed quotes from suppliers and find out ways to negotiate better prices.

-The quality of products means a lot for your cafe reputation.
-If you offer unique dishes made from fresh, quality and sustainable ingredients, you have a chance to impress your customers with delicious and healthy food.
+The quality of your products is going to have a strong influence on your cafe’s reputation.
+If you offer unique dishes made from fresh, sustainable, high-quality ingredients, you have will be more likely to impress your customers with delicious and healthy food.

 When you sign a contract with a supplier, always reserve the right to cooperate with other suppliers, especially if this supplier cannot guarantee you stable prices.

-Every cafe is different, so costs are also individual.
-While some owners may be willing to pay a fortune for interior design for their cafe, others may prefer to fit it out themselves.
-The final startup costs depend on your own needs and desires.
-We hope our article has helped you understand the initial outlay!
+Every cafe is different, so costs will vary greatly.
+While some owners may be willing to pay a fortune for interior design for their cafe, others may prefer to outfit it themselves.
+The final startup costs will change according to your own needs and desires.
+We hope our article will help you get started with your new business!